mjlbnu/mjlbnu/README.md

 I'm Marcio, a Systems Analyst from Brazil 💚, **40 years old** 👶🏻 and **10 years of coding** 🧐.

-- 🔭 I’m currently looking for a new job
+- 🔭 I’m currently working at Philips 💜
 - 🌱 I’m currently learning Full Stack Web Development

 ### 📫 Where to find me